NVIDIA/nvbench/docs/cli_help.md

     before any `--benchmark` arguments.

 * `--profile`
-  * Don't use the `blocking_kernel`.
+  * Only run each benchmark once.
-  * Only run the benchmark once, skipping any warmup runs and batched measurements.
+  * Disable any instrumentation that may interfere with profilers.
   * Intended for use with external profiling tools.
   * Applies to the most recent `--benchmark`, or all benchmarks if specified before any `--benchmark` arguments.